Disgaea-DS-Modding-Group/DSARC-MSND-Manager/README.md

 ---

 ## Notes

 This project is still a work in progress.
-Contributions and suggestions are welcome.
+Contributions, feedback, and suggestions are welcome!